MicrosoftDocs/cpp-docs/docs/mfc/reference/cricheditctrl-class.md

  Specifies the character index of a character in the line whose length is to be retrieved.
 If this parameter is -1, the length of the current line (the line that contains the caret) is returned, not including the length of any selected text within the line.
 When `LineLength` is called for a single-line edit control, this parameter is ignored.

 ### Return Value
- When `LineLength` is called for a multiple-line edit control, the return value is the length (in charactors) of the line specified by `nLine`.
-When `LineLength` is called for a single-line edit control, the return value is the length (in charactors) of the text in the edit control.
+ When `LineLength` is called for a multiple-line edit control, the return value is the length (in `TCHAR`) of the line specified by `nLine`.
+It does not include the carriage-return character at the end of the line.
+When `LineLength` is called for a single-line edit control, the return value is the length (in `TCHAR`) of the text in the edit control.
+If nLine is greater than the number of characters in the control, the return value is zero.

 ### Remarks
  Use the [LineIndex](#lineindex) member function to retrieve a character index for a given line number within this `CRichEditCtrl` object.